Historical Marker Details

 Subject:Tells the story of the tree that served as a landmark for Indians, trappers and Oregon Trail emigrants.

 Early Oregon Trail emigrants crested the south flank of Flagstaff Hill and, with the Blue Mountains looming to the west, saw a solitary tree in the valley below.
-Called l’arbre seul (the lone tree) by French-Canadian fur trappers, …
+Called l’arbre seul (the lone tree) by French-Canadian fur trappers, this large tree, possibly ponderosa pine or Douglas-fir, towered majestically above the floor of Baker …

 Read More